giannilmbd/dynare/doc/manual/source/the-model-file.rst

     |br| It is possible to tag equations written in the model block.
 A tag
-    can serve different purposes by allowing the user to attach arbitrary informations to each equation and to recover them at runtime.
+    can serve different purposes by allowing the user to attach arbitrary information to each equation and to recover them at runtime.
 For instance, it is possible to name the equations with a ``name`` tag, using a syntax like::